 Candidates must hold an entry-level degree in physical therapy with a minimum B+ average (76%) in senior level courses.
 Candidates must also have a minimum of one-year of recent clinical experience in orthopaedic physical therapy , and have completed 30 hours of clinical mentorship in manual therapy (see below for details).
 Candidates must have successfully completed the Level II Upper and Lower courses and examinations in the Canadian Physiotherapy Orthopaedic Division Advanced Orthopaedic Manual and Manipulative Physiotherapy program, or the equivalent.
 Candidates must be physical therapists registered in British Columbia.
 A courtesy registration for out-of-jurisdiction therapists can be obtained from the College of Physical Therapists of B.C.
 Malpractice insurance is mandatory.
 Please review the minimum English requirements.

-Total tuition and lab fee for Graduate Certificate in Orthopaedic and Manipulative Physical Therapy (21 credits) will be $13,964.02 for domestic or international students for the 2018/19 academic year.
-Please note that these fees are paid in installments rather than up front; see Important Dates and Deadlines for details.
+Total tuition and lab fee for Graduate Certificate in Orthopaedic and Manipulative Physical Therapy (21 credits) were $13,964.02 for domestic or international students for the 2018 September start.
+These fees are subject to small, annual increases approved by the UBC board of governors and will be updated here when available.

-(Please note that students are also be responsible for paying some student fees to the UBC Alma Mater Society, some of which can be opted out.
+(Students are also responsible for paying some student fees to the UBC Alma Mater Society, some of which can be opted out.
 Information on those fees can be found on the UBC Academic Calendar (part-time schedule).

 Students are also responsible for any costs associated with travel to and from UBC, any costs associated with their clinical mentorship, and maintaining professional registration including appropriate insurance liability.